-OR Leadership Essentials: Finance & Operations 2025
+OR Leadership Essentials: Finance & Operations On-Demand

 Take the Master Series in OR Finances

-AORN Center for Perioperative Leadership and national productivity expert Pamela Hunt, MSN, RN, NEA-BC, FAAN have teamed up for an insightful leadership series to help you fine tune your understanding of financial and operational concepts vital to your success in your role.
+AORN Center for Perioperative Leadership and national productivity expert Pamela Hunt, MSN, RN, NEA-BC, FAAN have teamed up for an insightful leadership course to help you fine tune your understanding of financial and operational concepts vital to your success in your role.

 Principles of Perioperative Staffing